CoffeaTeam/coffea-casa/docs/cc_user.rst

-First steps at Coffea-casa
+First Steps at Coffea-Casa
 =========

-Setup
+Prerequisites
 -----

-In this example, we'll try to run a simple analysis example at Coffea-Casa Analysis Facility and use  ``coffea_casa`` wrapper library that allowed to use pre-configured settings for HTCondor configuration and Dask scheduler and worker images.

-Our goal of this `toy` analysis is to plot the missing *ET* of all events from dataset, converted from 2012 CMS Open Data (17 GB, 54 million events), available in public EOS (root://eospublic.cern.ch//eos/root-eos/benchmark/Run2012B_SingleMu.root)
+The primary mode of analysis with coffea-casa is `coffea <https://coffeateam.github.io/coffea/index.html>`_.
+Coffea provides plenty of examples to users in its `documentation <https://coffeateam.github.io/coffea/examples.html>`_.
+A good starting point may be `this tutorial <https://github.com/CoffeaTeam/coffea-casa-tutorials/blob/master/analysis/analysis_tutorial.ipynb>`_ on columnar analysis in coffea.

+Knowledge of `Python <https://docs.python.org/3/tutorial/>`_ is also assumed.
+Standard coffea analyses are contained within `Jupyter Notebooks <https://jupyter.org/>`_, which allow for dynamic, block-by-block execution of code.
+Coffea-casa employs the `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/user/interface.html>`_ interface.
+JupyterLab is designed for hosting Jupyter Notebooks on the web, and permits the usage of additional features within its environment, including Git access, compatibility with cluster computing tools, and much, much more.

+If you aren't familiar with any of these tools, please click on the links above for additional resources, and get acquainted with how they work.
+If you want examples of how coffea-casa merges these tools, refer to the gallery of coffea-casa examples.

 Access
 -----

-Please use `this address <https://cmsaf-jh.unl.edu>`_ as an access point to Coffea-casa Analysis Facility @ T2 Nebraska.
+Please use `https://cmsaf-jh.unl.edu <https://cmsaf-jh.unl.edu>`_ as an access point to the Coffea-Casa Analysis Facility @ T2 Nebraska.

 .. image:: _static/coffea-casa-enter.png
    :alt: Access to Coffea-casa Analysis Facility @ T2 Nebraska
    :width: 50%
    :align: center

-Currently Coffea-casa Analysis Facility @ T2 Nebraska provide access to any member of CMS VO organisation.

-CMS AuthZ Authentification Instance
+CMS AuthZ Authentication Instance
 -----

-Currently Coffea-casa Analysis Facility @ T2 Nebraska support any member of CMS VO organisation.
+Currently Coffea-Casa Analysis Facility @ T2 Nebraska support any member of CMS VO organisation.

-To access it please sign in or sign up using ``Create account``
+To access it please sign in or sign up using ``Apply for an account``.

 .. image:: _static/coffea-casa-authz.png
    :alt: CMS Authz authentification to Coffea-casa Analysis Facility @ T2 Nebraska